-You are welcome to join any of Intrepid’s regular tours, but if you prefer to travel only with other women or only with other solo travelers, you can choose from the below options and more on Intrepid’s website.
+You are welcome to join any of Intrepid’s regular tours, but if you prefer to travel only with other women, only with other solo travelers, or only with others in a similar age group, you can choose from the below options and more on Intrepid’s website.
 For most destinations, there are departures available all year long.

 Solo Traveler’s Tours